Article XIII. Administration and Enforcement

 28 – 1301.1 ADMINISTRATION AND ENFORCEMENT

-- It shall be the duty of the Town Planner/Codes Administrator, under the supervision of the Town Engineer, to administer the provisions of this Ordinance and to advise all Town officials and agencies on matters relating to land use planning.
-The Town Planner/Codes Administrator may delegate all or part of his duties and responsibilities to other Town officials or employees.
+A. It shall be the duty of the Town Planner, under the supervision of the Town Engineer, to administer the provisions of this Ordinance and to advise all Town officials and agencies on matters relating to land use planning.
+The Town Planner may delegate all or part of his duties and responsibilities to other Town officials or employees.

-- Upon the effective date of this Ordinance, the Zoning Inspector shall have the powers and duties set forth in this Ordinance.
-The Zoning Inspector shall be subject to the supervision of the Town Planner/Codes Administrator.
+B. Upon the effective date of this Ordinance, the Code Enforcement Officer shall have the powers and duties set forth in this Ordinance.
+The Code Enforcement Officer shall coordinate enforcement of the provisions of the Zoning Code with the Town Planner.

 28 – 1301.2 ZONING COMPLIANCE REQUIRED

 No building certificate, occupancy certificate or other license or permit relating to the use or development of land or any structure located thereon shall be issued nor shall any structure shall be constructed, moved, added to, or structurally altered, or use of land changed except in compliance with the terms of this Ordinance.